GuayabR/Beatz/README.md

 ![BeatzBanner](https://github.com/GuayabR/Beatz/blob/main/Resources/BeatzBanner.jpg)

 Beatz! is a singleplayer osu! mania style game featuring a diverse collection of songs from your favorite artists!
-Available for both desktop and mobile devices.
-Developed using HTML, CSS, and JavaScript by GuayabR.

 ## Features